cybertoothca/ember-cli-marked-down/README.md

     $ ember install ember-cli-marked-down

-This will install the Showdown library in your bower.json and also make sure that it is added to your application and available at test and runtime.
+The Showdown library will be installed in the Ember application and should appear in the bower.json.
+This library is added to the application and is available at test and runtime.

+In order to support `Ember.getOwner(...)` calls the `ember-getowner-polyfill` addon is also installed to make sure that this addon can work for Ember applications going back to versions 1.13.0+.

 ### ShowdownJS Configuration (Optional)

-Inside the Ember application's `config/environment.js`, set ShowdownJS' global options according to your preference.
+Inside the Ember application's `config/environment.js`, set ShowdownJS' global option preferences.
 Use the following example as a template:

     // config/environment.js